KiDS-WL/Cat_to_Obs_K1000_P1/GGL_LensCats/README.md

                       (could potentially delete these columns)

 Random lenses have WEICOMP=1, FLAGPHOT=0, WEIMAG=1
-                      (not entirely sure what weight to give random lenses if the data lenses have magnitude/colour weights).

 The standard weight to use to correspond to the BOSS clustering analysis would be WEICOMP*WEIFKP.